nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Prerequisites: List all applications using the `list` command.
 Multiple applications in the list.

 1. Test case 1: `edit-app 1 c/NTU`<br>
    Expected: First application is edited from the list.
-Details of the edited application shown in the status message.
+Details of the edited application shown in the Command Result Box.

 2. Test case 2: `edit-app 2 c/HelloCompany s/Rejected`<br>
    Expected: Second application is edited from the list.
-Details of the edited application shown in the status message.
+Details of the edited application shown in the Command Result Box.
 Pie chart changes accordingly.

 3. Test case 3: `edit-app 0 c/HelloCompany`<br>
    Expected: No application is edited due to **Invalid Command Format**.`INDEX` parameter provided must be positive for edit-app commands.
-Error details shown in the status message.
+Error details shown in the Command Result Box.

 4. Other incorrect delete commands to try: `edit-app`, `edit-app x`, `...` (where x is larger than the list size)<br>
    Expected: Similar to the above test case for `delete-app 0`.